 In fact, if your sole aim to write one is to make money from it, and you’re in a fairly tight financial situation, I’d recommend you to make money from freelance writing instead.
 That will give you more immediate income.

 That being said, if you have always wanted to know how to publish a book in Malaysia, for personal or professional reasons – self-satisfaction, to establish yourself as a subject matter expert, to leave behind a legacy, to call yourself an author, etc – then it’s a worthwhile endeavour to take.

-In this article, I will cover the processes involved in publishing a book in Malaysia- all the processes involved, from start to finish.
-However, I will not cover HOW to write a book – that one different story).
+In this article, I will cover the exact steps in learning how to publish a book in Malaysia- all the processes involved, from start to finish.
+However, I will not cover HOW to write a book – that one different story.

 Step 0: Write the manuscript

 For new, never-before-published writers, you will probably need to write that book first, or at least finish a few chapters.
 You probably won’t get anyone to agree to publish your book without something to show for it.

 Sometimes, the publisher may be able to commit to publishing a non-fiction book without the manuscript.
 However, this privilege is only reserved for selected people, such as authors who have written commercially-successful books and authority figures with a large following.